 - Where possible, try to maintain social distancing when you cycle, for example when waiting at crossings and traffic lights.

-- Where using bikes (private, docked or dockless) wash your hands for at least 20 seconds or sanitise your hands before and after cycling.
+- After using bikes (private, docked or dockless) wash your hands for at least 20 seconds or sanitise your hands before and after cycling.

 The importance of wearing a helmet

-It is vitally important that all cyclists know what to do (and what not to do) if there is an accident.
+It is vital that all cyclists know what to do (and what not to do) if there is an accident.
 If you are cycling with children and teenagers, reinforce the importance of not overtaking lorries, buses and other large vehicles on the inside lane.
 Explain about their blind spots.

 The simplest way to protect children (and yourself) is to wear a helmet every time.
 Even if it’s a quick cycle around the block or down to the park.